Podcasts

 Delaware Humanities' 2025 podcast People and Planet highlights how Delawareans connect to the natural environments throughout the state.
 Episodes include interviews with Delaware-based writers, scholars, scientists, and indigenous leaders, and will examine topics such as Delaware’s agricultural practices, indigenous cultures’ connections to the environment, and creative works that bring us closer to the planet we call home.

-Episode 1: Delaware Agriculture
+Episode 1: Agriculture

 April 4, 2025